cjneely10/EukMetaSanity/README.md

 #### Report (optional)
 Copy and edit the `report-config.yaml` config file to fit your analysis needs.
 Set the `INPUT/base` section to be either `run` or `refine`, depending on which set of predictions you want to annotate.
+You may also adjust the tier you wish to annotate.

 Annotate gene models using the command: